Ecogenomics/GenomeFISH/README.md

 # GenomeFISH

 Scripts are contained in the scripts directory and are written in Python 2.x.
+No installation is required.
+Simply copy the scripts to your system and ensure you have the required dependencies as detailed below.

 ## Calculating pairwise average nucleotide identity